VincentGranville/Large-Language-Models/xllm6/enterprise/README.md

-The doc for <code>xllm-enterprise-v2.py</code> is in xllm-enterprise-v2.pdf.
+The tech doc for <code>xllm-enterprise-v2.py</code> is <a href="https://github.com/VincentGranville/Large-Language-Models/blob/main/xllm6/enterprise/xllm-enterprise-v2.pdf">xllm-enterprise-v2.pdf</a>.
 The previous version (xllm-enterprise.py) is no longer maintained.
 I also created a library <code>xllm_enterprise_util.py</code>.
 Both <code>xllm-enterprise-v2-user.py</code> and <code>xllm-enterprise-dev.py</code> use that library.
 The former is essentially the same as xllm-enterprise-v2.py but much shorter since all the functions have been moved to the library.
 The latter also uses the same algorithms and architecture with recent additions (relevancy scores) but it serves a different purpose: testing a large number of prompts.

 <b>Notes</b>: